 To complete the Joint Doctoral Program for Sustainability Research, students must acquire a minimum of 16 credits: 4 credits from Basic Studies in Sustainability Research, 6 credits from Seminar and Laboratory Work for Sustainability Research, and 6 credits from Practicum and Internship.
-Details of the classes are provided at the student orientation (2019 October admission).
+Details of the classes are provided at the student orientation.